Puttea: Historical taxonomy

 The Finnish lichenologists Soili Stenroos and Seppo Huhtinen erected the genus Puttea in 2009 to accommodate the lichen species formerly known as Lecidea margaritella.
 Over the years, this species has been classified under various names.
 Johan Hulting first described it as Lecidea margaritella in 1910.
 Subsequent revisions saw it placed in different genera, including Agyrium hepaticola by Keissler (1921) and Lecidea symmictella var. albida by Vainio (1934).
 A modern revision by Josef Poelt and Döbbeler in 1975 retained it in Lecidea but suggested it might be closer to the genus Micarea.
 It was later reclassified as Fellhanera margaritella by Josef Hafellner in 2001 without comprehensive justification, leaving its systematic position ambiguous until the establishment of the new genus Puttea.

 The name Puttea originates from the Finnish research program "PUTTE", which focussed on poorly known and threatened forest species from 2003 to 2007.
 The program, launched by the Finnish Ministry of Environment, provided significant funding for taxonomic research in Finland, which facilitated the study and classification of this genus.

 Phylogenetics

 Phylogenetic analyses, including DNA sequencing of mitochondrial small subunit ribosomal DNA (mtSSU rDNA), were crucial in recognizing Puttea as a distinct genus.
 These analyses revealed that Puttea margaritella does not closely align with genera such as Fellhanera or Micarea, despite morphological similarities.
-Instead, Puttea appears to be related to the clade containing the families Sphaerophoraceae, Psoraceae, Ramalinaceae, and Pilocarpaceae.
+Instead, Puttea appears to be related to the clade containing the families Sphaerophoraceae, Psoraceae, Ramalinaceae, and Ectolechiaceae.
 However, the exact familial placement of Puttea remains unresolved due to insufficient backbone support in the phylogenetic trees.
 Further genetic studies involving additional loci are needed to clarify its systematic affinities.